 St. Teresa's Academy is the oldest school, women's organization, and Catholic institution in Kansas City.
 The school was founded and is sponsored by the Sisters of St. Joseph of Carondelet who, since their founding in 17th century France, have been at the forefront of education and preparing young women for the future.

 In 1866 at 12th and Washington Streets in Kansas City's Quality Hill district, the Academy rapidly grew in enrollment and prestige.
 By 1909, the Sisters relocated the school to a twenty-acre site at 5600 Main--our current location.
 They dubbed the campus "Windmoor" due to the constant wind blowing across the open prairie.
 On the cornerstone of the first of what would become four elegant campus buildings, the Sisters inscribed the words of St. Teresa of Avila and the motto of the Academy, "Deo Adjuvante Non Timendum" which means "With the help of God, we need not fear."

-For nearly 150 years, St. Teresa's Academy has been faithful to the overriding vision and values of the the Sisters of St. Joseph, making it unique among local, private educational institutions.
+For over 150 years, St. Teresa's Academy has been faithful to the overriding vision and values of the Sisters of St. Joseph, making it unique among local, private educational institutions.